Le Bal de Sceaux: Plot

-After having haughtily refused a number of suitors, under the pretext that they are not peers of France, Émilie de Fontaine falls in love with a mysterious young man who quietly appeared at the village dance at Sceaux.
-Despite his refined appearance and aristocratic bearing, the unknown (Maximilien Longueville) never tells his identity and seems interested in nobody but his sister, a sickly young girl.
-But he is not insensible to the attention Émilie gives him and he accepts the invitation of Émilie's father, the Comte de Fontaine. Émilie and Maximilien soon fall in love.
+After having refused a number of suitors, under the pretext that they are not peers of France, Émilie de Fontaine falls in love with a mysterious young man who quietly appeared at the village dance at Sceaux.
+Despite his refined appearance and aristocratic bearing, the unknown, Maximilien Longueville, reveals nothing of his identity and appears interested only in his sickly sister.
+However, he is not insensible to Émilie's attention and accepts an invitation from her father, the Comte de Fontaine. Émilie and Maximilien soon fall in love.
 The Comte de Fontaine, concerned for his daughter, decides to investigate this mysterious young man, and he discovers him on the Rue du Sentier, a simple cloth merchant, which horrifies Émilie.
 Later, she learns why he secretly tended a store: he did it in order to support his family, sacrificing himself for his sick sister and for his brother, who had departed the country.

 Piqued, she marries a 72-year-old uncle for his title of Vice Admiral, the Comte de Kergarouët.

 Several years after her marriage, Émilie discovers that Maximilien is no longer working as a clothier but has become the Vicomte de Longueville, a Peer of France.